dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 [^fn-forks]: We will discuss soft- and hard forks in detail in [Chapter 16](https://21-ways.com/16/).

-{% include image.html name="emergent-world-vs-dictate.png" caption="TODO"%}
+{% include image.html name="emergent-world-vs-dictate.png" caption="Virtual worlds served by third parties differ drastically from the emergent world of Bitcoin."%}

 Unlike most virtual worlds, the world of Bitcoin arises out of the intersection of individual points of view.
 It is not served by authority